rawatpradeep038-dot/60-days-60-projets/README.md

 > "The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie

 > "Code is like humor.
 When you have to explain it, it's bad." - Cory House

+> "First, solve the problem.
+Then, write the code." - John Johnson

 **My Mantra:** *One day at a time.
 One project at a time.
 One skill at a time.* 💪